Is there such a thing as a Stihl 096?

 thats all i know and i have searched pretty extensively, so maybe it didn’t ever exist?

-So chopperfreak is referencing those other 2 mentions that are still online, and adding that his dad told him about it 30 – 35 years ago (as the original posts were made in 2009).
+Chopperfreak is referencing those other 2 online mentions we listed above.
+He adds that his dad told him about it 30 – 35 years ago.

-He never found any other evidence and is losing faith that it’s real (and I dare say he’s lost all faith by now).
+He never found any other evidence and is losing faith that it’s real (and we dare say he’s lost all faith by now).

-There was a 4th mention of it from a guy (Claudiu) commenting on our Stihl 090 article.
-That was my first hearing of it.
+There was a 4th mention of the 096 from a guy (Claudiu) commenting on our Stihl 090 article.
+That was our first hearing of it.

 He said in the comments: